 • You can tell how a kid is doing.
 Before I habitually greeted students at the door, certain kids would slink in and sit down in the back of the class–and I may or may not have picked up on how they were doing.
 I missed most of their body language signals.
 It is much harder to read body language through a crowd and when a kid is sitting.
 I know that I missed many cues because I did not greet them individually, standing, and face-to-face.

 • You can send messages to students with your body language.
+Reading body language goes in the opposite direction also.
+Students can read you as well, which has an impact on them.
 When I am waiting for student sin the hall I can use subtle body language to let kids know they are welcome and included.
 It can be a smile that grows slowly as they approach, gesturing with palms up, or an eyebrow lift.